7828143960/codes/API-GATEWAY.md

 # Introduction

-A Terraform module is a container for organizing and reusing Terraform code to manage related resources.
-It encapsulates a set of resources and configurations into a single unit that can be easily shared, reused, and versioned.
-Modules promote code reusability, maintainability, and scalability in Terraform projects.
+An API Gateway Terraform module is a reusable and configurable infrastructure-as-code solution for deploying and managing API Gateway resources in a cloud environment.
+It simplifies the creation and management of RESTful APIs, integrating seamlessly with backend services while providing essential features like request validation, throttling, and security.

 ***